da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 Please take a look at documentation at www.irods.org how to create iRODS resources.

 The archive resource has to part of an named resource group.
 In case you're running the resource server mode, the resource names are your repl_destinations names in config.properties.
-In case of forming a federation, zone_names are your repl_destinations.
+In case of forming a federation, zone_names are listed in repl_destinations.

 Please note the settings of your iRODS installation, as they're needed for config.properties of CB and DA-Web.

 ## Prerequisites

 1. running iRODS Server > 3.2
-1. darnrw.re file Template: https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/rules/danrw.re
+1. danrw.re file Template: https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/rules/danrw.re

 ## Default Resource